Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Silica is important in the synthesis of collagen in the body and how protein structures are built.
 As far back as the 1980s, scientists experimented with using silica to boost collagen synthesis in various cell types.
 Low levels of silica in the diet can lead to all kinds of problems and cause the body to become frail from impaired wound healing from poor tissue regeneration.

-Lack of this important element in the diet can lead to all the signs we associate with aging like thinning hair, fine lines, sagging skin and brittle nails which break easily.
+Lack of this important element in the diet can lead to all the signs we associate with aging like thinning hair, fine lines, sagging skin, and brittle nails which break easily.

 How does silica help?

 As already mentioned, silica is important in proper protein or collagen synthesis in the human body.
 Hair is primarily made up of keratin, a protein.
-Silica also has an important role in regulation of the immune system, reducing inflammation and fighting infection.
+Silica also has an important role in the regulation of the immune system, reducing inflammation and fighting infection.

 Another important factor to consider is that as you age, your absorption of silica decreases, and this can have a significant impact over time on the skin and hair follicles.